christianhaitian/PortMaster/ports.md

 Title="Redneck_Rampage_2 ."
 Desc="Redneck Rampage 2 using the rednukem build open source port by Alexey Khokholov.
 You'll need to add your own full version REDNECK.GRP and REDNECK.RTS and .CON files and optionally CD audio tracks as OGG file in the format trackXX.ogg (where XX is the track number) to the ports/rednukem-redneck2/gamedata folder." porter="romadu" locat="Redneck%20Rampage%20Rides%20Again.zip"

+Title="Reminiscence ."
+Desc="A reimplementation of the Flashback game using the reminiscence engine by Alex Chermenin.
+You will need the original files of the PC version copied to ports/reminiscence/gamedata folder." porter="jetup and romadu" locat="Reminiscence.zip"

 Title="Return_to_Castle_Wolfenstein ."
 Desc="Return to Castle Wolfenstein using the iortcw project.
 With porting work done by JohnnyonFlame.
 Packaged by Romadu.
 You'll need to add your own pak0.pk3, sp_pak1.pk3, sp_pak2.pk3, and sp_pak3.pk3 to the ports/iortcw/main folder." porter="JohnnyonFlame" locat="iortcw.zip"

 Title="Rick_Dangerous ."
 Desc="An open source implementation of the legendary game "Rick Dangerous" using the xrick libretro retroarch core.
 All necessary files are already included." porter="Christian_Haitian" locat="Rick%20Dangerous.zip"